lippman1125/taylor_pruning/README.md

 ......... cats

 The images were taken from [here](https://www.kaggle.com/c/dogs-vs-cats) but you should try training this on your own data and see if it works!
+1. We need a baseline model, if we already have one, we do not need training.
 Training:
 `python finetune.py --train`
+2. Pruning during finetune.
 Pruning:
 `python finetune.py --prune`

 TBD